shiltemann/CTF-writeups-public/Hackvent_2018/writeup.md

 We do know what certain positions in the flag need to decrypt to (e.g. the dashes), so we can use this to..

+`s` is 22 characthers long, and since `p` expects a length up to `len(s)*2+2`, combined with the fact that the HTML for the names (Jamaica etc) is called `year`, it looks like we need to enter 4 digits in each box.

+some of the faces are a mix of two other faces, could that be a hint? same lower face = same lower half of the year?

 **Flag**
 ```